LEOPARD GECKO CARE SHEET

 CAPTIVITY DIFFICULTY: Beginner

 LIFE SPAN: 10-20 years.
-Bad genetics and poor care results in shorter lives.
+Poor genetics and husbandry results in shorter lives.

 ACTIVITY: Leopard Geckos are crepuscular, meaning they are active from dusk to dawn.
 During the day, you will find your gecko napping around their enclosure.
 When they are super comfy they “sploot”!
 This is when they lay with one to all arms back, kind of like a baby.
 If you see your gecko doing this, they are okay and are actually very comfy!